 pragma solidity ^0.8.0;

-// VULNERABLE: Read-only reentrancy vulnerability
+// VULNERABLE: Read-only reentrancy illustration

 contract VulnerablePool {